Starting a garden this year, but don't know what to plant? Let me share 20 easy to grow plants to add!

 Easy Herbs, Veggies, and Fruits to Plant

-Having fresh vegetables a few feet away can make it easier to eat healthier.
+First, having fresh vegetables just a few steps away from your kitchen can make it much easier to maintain a healthy diet.

 - Green Beans